FLev-Dev/Search_engine/readme.md

 # Search engine
-A project created during the training process for testing.
+A project created during the c++ course for training.

-Performs a custom search on json documents and saves the result to a file.
+Performs search on json documents and saves the result as a file.

 # Compiling
 You need: